 If you’re buying an ebike for exercise, you’re better off choosing a bike with torque sensors.
 This is because torque sensors require you to apply force to the peddles while you ride.
 The motor amplifies the force that you put in.
 For example, you may need to supply ¼ of the total pedaling power.

 This means you have to overcome some resistance while you ride.
 Your heart rate will climb as you peddle and your muscles will get a workout.
-The pedal assist system makes pedaling easier and allows you to travel further than you could under your own power.
+The PAS makes pedaling easier and allows you to travel further than you could under your own power.

 With cadence sensors, you just have to spin the cranks to engage the motor.
 If your pedaling speed doesn’t match the speed of the rear wheel, you’re just spinning the cranks without any resistance.
 In other words, you can just pretend to peddle.
 This doesn’t really give you any exercise.
 It takes basically no effort to spin the cranks while the bike is at speed.
 You won’t even break a sweat.